Entrar

 They feel.

-optimistic adjective
+optimistic adjetivo

-1. Expecting the best in this best of all possible worlds.
+1. expecting the best in this best of all possible worlds.

-In an optimistic mood En un estado de ánimo optimista
+In an optimistic mood Traducción de 'In an optimistic mood'

 bright adjetivo

-1. Emitting or reflecting light readily or in large amounts.
+1. emitting or reflecting light readily or in large amounts.

 The bright sunlight streaming through the windows illuminated the entire room, making it easy to read and work.
 El resplandeciente sol que entraba a través de las ventanas iluminó toda la habitación, lo que hizo fácil leer y trabajar.

-7. Not made dim or less bright.
+2. not made dim or less bright.

 The bright lights of the city illuminated the dark street, making it easier to navigate at night.
 Las brillantes luces de la ciudad iluminaron la oscura calle, lo que lo hacía más fácil de navegar por la noche.